Apple Mail Search Not Working? Here's How to Fix It Fast in 2026

 Try this first:

 This clears temporary memory, refreshes the system cache, and reboots any processes stuck in the background.
-It's the fastest way to fix minor search hiccups in Apple Mail.
+According to Apple's troubleshooting guidelines, restarting is the fastest way to fix minor search hiccups in Apple Mail by resetting background indexing processes.

 In some cases, a simple refresh of Mail on Mac can help re-establish Spotlight indexing and resolve lingering search hiccups.